Tarrasch/ravens-test/README.markdown

 Ablation experiments could be done by removing the ability to infer the four different kinds of properties, *shape, rotation, position* and *filledness*.
-But this would turn out to give out the exact same results from my ablation experiments from the last project.
-The only difference now is that the visual inferences have dependencies To infer rotation, shape need to be infered first, so you can't ablate out only shape without also taking out rotation.
+It will give the same results as my ablation experiments from the last project.
+The only difference now is that the visual inferences have dependencies To infer rotation, shape need to be inferred first, so you can't ablate out only shape without also taking out rotation.